Andonome/stories/effect_summaries.md

 ## Duplicated

-Creates new things, or replicates existing ones.
 Allows spells to have more than one target.
-Number of targets, replicas and creations are based on Potency.
-Can replicate the appearance of something or somebody.

-0. 2 targets, 1 thing created or 2 copies replicated
+0. 2 targets.
-1. 6 targets, 3 things created or 6 copies replicated
+1. 6 targets.
-1. 24 targets, 12 things created or 24 copies replicated
+1. 24 targets.
-1. 120 targets, 60 things created or 120 copies replicated
+1. 120 targets.

 ## Discreet